 "It would be very foolish of you to come after him," the old man said without any introduction.

-"Can somebody finally tell me what's going on?"
-Harry shouted out as he finally got to his feet.
+"Can anyone finally tell me what's going on?"
+Harry shouted out as he scrambled to his feet.

 Hermione turned to him and he could see now that her eyes were red and puffy.